Dudleya farinosa: Taxonomic history

+Early treatment (1847–1900)

 This type specimen of this species was first collected by Theodor Hartweg around 1847, in a locality described as the "Rocks near Carmel Bay, California."
 A photograph of the type specimen, as well the description and type locality, indicates that the type was collected from the populations of this species growing on the rocky bluffs of the Monterey Peninsula.
-There, the species is well separated from Dudleya caespitosa, as it grows only on the granitic rocks just above the reach of the waves, while D. caespitose is found more landwards and with a different morphology, namely more saturated yellow flowers, narrower, green leaves, and a more slender and less leafier inflorescence.
+There, the species is well separated from Dudleya caespitosa, as it grows only on the granitic rocks just above the reach of the waves, while D. caespitosa is found more landwards and with a different morphology, namely more saturated yellow flowers, narrower, green leaves, and a more slender and less leafier inflorescence.

-Based on Hartwig's collection, John Lindley described the species as Echeveria farinosa.
+Based on Hartweg's collection, John Lindley described the species as Echeveria farinosa.
 Lindley's description emphasizes the epicuticular wax on the leaves as "if they had been powdered with flour."
 He also notes the "remarkable whiteness" of the leaves and the pale lemon flowers as being two characters that clearly delimited the species.
-Lindley also described the basionym of D. caespitose (as Echeveria laxa) on the same page.
+Lindley also described D. caespitosa (as a synonym, Echeveria laxa) on the same page.

+In 1864, Charles Antoine Lemaire modified Lindley's Echeveria farinosa into Echeveria farinulenta.
+This came after the previous edition of L'Illustration horticole erroneously contained the name Echeveria farinosa twice, once for Lindley's species, and the second for a plant from Joseph zu Salm-Reifferscheidt-Dyck.
+In order to rectify the conflicting names, (see homonym) Lemaire opted to change the specific name of Lindley's species to farinulenta.
+In 1880, this change was reflected by William Hemsley in Biologia Centrali-Americana when he created the combination Cotyledon farinulenta.

+In 1869, John Gilbert Baker published a new combination for the species, Cotyledon farinosa, in William Wilson Saunders's Refugium Botanicum, with an accompanying description and illustration.
+The description was based on plants received by Saunders from the collection of Belgian horticulturalist Louis van Houtte.
+Saunders provided information relating to the horticulture of the plant and regarded the species as "delicate and beautiful."

+Modern treatment (1900–present)

+In 1903, the botanists Nathaniel Lord Britton and Joseph Nelson Rose created the new genus Dudleya, named in honor of William Russel Dudley, which subsumed most of the Echeveria and/or Cotyledon species described in California and the Baja California Peninsula under the new name.
+In addition, they described 41 new species, recognizing 60 species at the time of publication.
+They also established the genera Hasseanthus and Stylophyllum, which were later subsumed into Dudleya as well.

+Based on Lindley and Baker's description, Britton and Rose created the current combination, Dudleya farinosa.
+Rose also authored three new species that are currently recognized as heterotypic synonyms of D. farinosa, all based on specimens collected by Alice Eastwood from 1900–1903.